stintel/vallumd/README.md

 ------------

-Vallumd connects to an MQTT broker, reads messages containing IP addresses, and adds or deletes those IP addresses to or from an ipset.
+Vallumd connects to an MQTT broker, reads messages containing IP addresses, and adds or deletes those IP addresses to a backend.
 Simple as that.

+Vallumd supports the following backends:
+* iptables ipset
+* nftables set

 This means it is not useful on its own, but it makes vallumd very flexible.
-You can decide for yourself what kind of iptables rule you want to reference the ipset in.
+You can decide for yourself what kind of firewall rule you want to reference the set in.
 Integrating it with fail2ban is as simple as creating a new action that uses mosquitto_pub to send a message to your MQTT broker.
 And since there are MQTT libraries out there for most common languages, it shouldn't be too hard to integrate with your favorite IDS, IPS or Honeypot.